 Synthetic oil is designed for use in high-performance engines, and it is created as a result of transformed chemicals either in crude petroleum or via predetermined molecules.
 The biggest difference is in the transformation process, as synthetic oil undergoes more modification than its mineral counterpart.
 They tend to contain fewer impurities overall and are more chemically altered.

-, synthetic options can come in a couple of different varieties, some tailored for specific uses.
+As with mineral oil distributors, synthetic options can come in a couple of different varieties, some tailored for specific uses.
 Specialized additives in certain brands can help protect against corrosion, oxidation, wear, and foaming.
 While synthetic oil is known for causing less wear, increasing the life span of engines, and requiring less frequent oil changes, the trade-off is in the cost.

 Which One To Choose?